 - You will find the duplicate data in the row sorted in descending order.

 That’s all for today.
-I have elucidated 2 ways on how to sort duplicates in Excel.
+I have elucidated 2 ways to sort duplicates in Excel.
 Hope you will find this helpful.
 Feel free to comment if anything seems difficult to understand.
 Let us know any other ways to sort duplicates that we might have missed here.